tewha/tewha.net/_posts/2013/2013-03-23-empathy-in-pricing.md

 On the other hand, arbitrarily sales give me a feeling of instability.
 A 50% price drop for the month of March?
 I'm going to be annoyed when I discover your product in April.

 But better yet: Don't do sales.
+Putting on my developer hat for a moment, is what you made worth it or not?
+If it is, it is.

 Summary: